 Set within the Forest of Bowland, Area of Outstanding Natural Beauty, the Hall is surrounded by ‘picturesque’ gardens and parkland.
 Visitors are invited to relax and wander in unspoiled countryside, woodland, views to the distant Fells and a 3 acre lake, see the new restoration of the Lily Pond and the ‘wilderness’ originally created in 1711 in the design of a Union Jack.
 Here at Browsholme there is much to see ….dogs are welcome to!

-We are delighted to announce that the gardens will be open from 11.00am on a Tuesday and Wednesday, and tours of the Hall will be commencing again on Tuesday 18th May, times to be confirmed on our ‘What’s On’ page.
-Due to the coronavirus restrictions entry will only by pre-booked ticket and number limited each day.
+The Hall and Gardens are now open every Tuesday and Wednesday until the end of September, and tours of the Hall are on the hour from 11.30am to 2.30pm.
+Due to the coronavirus restrictions entry will be by pre-booked ticket and number limited each day.
 Visitors are welcome (plus dogs) to wander through our landscaped garden, lakes and woodlands.
-Our Cart Shed tearoom will be open for refreshments.
+Our Cart Shed tearoom is open for refreshments.